Aniket-Gaurav/Python-cre/README.md

 # Python-cre
-Some projetcs i created while Learning Python
+Some projetcs I created while Learning Python with some hr=elp of source code..